-There’s a big tournament next week and your models all lay on your mancave, barely assembled yet.
-What’s a gamer to do?
-Enter the art of the quickie, or how to get your army from unassembled bare plastic to tabletop warfare with blazing colors.
+There’s a big tournament next week and your models are all but assembled What’s a gamer to do?
+Enter the art of the quickie.

 Paint for Points: The Art of the Quickie

 The Paint for Points articles series originally appeared on the blog Torrent of Fire.
-Since it is no longer around, here they are, re-posted in their former glory.
-These articles tackle the checklist painting approach, or painting with results in mind with the simple motto: Paint smarter, not harder!
+Since that site is no longer around, I have re-uploaded here.
+These articles are about painting for tournament players, with the checklist in mind.

 Like many, I’ll be attending Adepticon in a couple of weeks.
 Yet, here I sit, with barely any models started, let alone finished, for the tournament.